-Since the first killing from your enchanting dance-by your own hand or that of a partner-you have grown steadily in both fame and notoriety.
+chanting dance-by your own hand or that of a partner-you have grown steadily in both fame and notoriety.
 You are beloved for your talents but feared for the death that follows you.
-You must walk a fine line, never letting the dread of the latter outweigh the appeal of the former.
+You must walk a fine line, never letting the dread of the latter outweigh the appeal of skills such as Bluff, Hide, and Diplomacy.

-Obviously, you must continue to max out your ranks in Perform (dance), but don't forget other useful skills such as Bluff, Hide, and Diplomacy.
 The new ambush feats in Chapter 3 present additional options for your surprising strike ability, particularly if you already have sneak attack or sudden strike from another class.
 Weapon Finesse and Weapon Focus greatly enhance a mission's chance of success.
 Interaction skill tricks are an excellent choice as well.